overhide/remotestorage-tutorial/README.md

-Reading the handler code we see that we use the event to retrieve a `result` via `lucchetto.getSku(..)` and `alert(result)` it out to the user.
-The `lucchetto.getSku(..)` call provides the event's `detail` object and knows how to interpret it to retrieve the right content from the *Lucchetto* extended RS server provided as the first parameter, `'https://test.rs.overhide.io'` in our case.
+Reading the handler code above, we use the `event` to retrieve a `result` via `lucchetto.getSku(..)` and `alert(result)` it out to the user.
+The `alert(result)` is our app's value-add; you'll clearly do better things with he data.
+The `lucchetto.getSku(..)` call takes the event's `detail` object and knows how to interpret it to retrieve the right content from the *Lucchetto* extended RS server provided as the first parameter, `'https://test.rs.overhide.io'` in our case.

+> Keep in mind, the `lucchetto.getSku(..)` uses your &mdash; the app developers &mdash; *Lucchetto* RS connection to get paywall data, hence your RS server's connection string needs to be provided.
+The `event.detail` object provides the chosen ledger's `from` (client) and `to` (your) addresses, and the user's `signature` for some `message`, essentially all that's needed for the *Lucchetto* RS server to validate authentication and payments on the ledger:  it's not sufficient to have this done in the browser, the RS server validates for itself.

 We'll cover how to add this SKU content to the RS server later.

 That `lucchetto` object used to `lucchetto.getSku(..)` is the piece of glue that connects *remote-storage* authorization to these IAP buttons in your application.
 We really only use it in two places, this `lucchetto.getSku(..)` and earlier, to instantiate and initialize: